ISECure WS Channel API API Reference

 GET /session/{Email}/{Mode}

 Before login, client must fetch challenge from the API.
 Then on login, the challenge must be passed along to the API (as response to the challenge).
 The challenge is always fresh for some period of time and the API validates it when passed with login.
 The challenge has form of base64-string|timestamp|uuid.
-For example:
+For example:\n\nezwXceQ63fV9oWTSJBAE2Zq1Cw5tBIJe+7+Rl8jrgbk=|1475429754114|4017bda8-0a15-4154-a8b7-88069b05cb4e\n\n NOTE: The call must contain the same email as used for registration itself.

 Email: string